stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 As this codes runs, notice as the rectangles begin to overlap each other, the color of the previous rectangle is affected and overwritten several pixels in front of the new area drawn.
 This is a limitation of the graphic mode used.
 It only supports two colors per 8 x 8 area.
 In the [Drawing Circles](#link) section, we'll use multi-color mode to overcome this limitation.

+> **NOTE:** We have a new BASIC command in line `10`. `TRAP` intercepts errors in programming conditions.
+It then writes the line number where the error occurred to variable `EL` (error line).
+A programmer can redirect their programming code to a specific line after the error.
+Think of it as a `GOTO` for errors.
+In this example, the `TRAP` command creatively exits graphics mode.
+When the user hits the R/S key, an error is produced.
+Without the `TRAP` command, the program would simply stop and freeze on the graphics screen.
+The user then types a `GRAPHIC` command blindly to get back to a text screen.
+Instead, the program exits the graphics screen gracefully to a text screen with a soft color palette to a R/S key press has occurred.

 ### Drawing Circles

 Let's use the `CIRCLE` command to draw two circles as shown in the image below.